 Adults are more likely to lose their teeth to gum disease than decay, and three out of four adults will probably experience gum disease at least once in their lifetime.
 Some of the best actions you can take to prevent this disease include brushing and flossing your teeth daily as well as receiving dental check-ups twice a year.
 However, we at Fine Periodontics know that some people can still develop gum disease even if they take these actions.
 This is especially the case if they have risk factors in their life like stress, tobacco use, bruxism, poor nutrition, or medication use.
-Dr. Norman B. Fine and our team provide gum disease treatment in Greenville, South Carolina, to prevent this condition from becoming worse.
+Dr. Norman B. Fine and our team provide gum disease treatment in Greenville and Anderson, South Carolina, to prevent this condition from becoming worse.

 Our periodontist uses some of the latest dental technology for your care, and that includes the perioscope.
 This endoscope allows us to explore periodontal pockets by producing digital images so we can see the surface of a tooth root and the bacteria, plaque, and tartar that has accumulated there.